-During the fiscal year ended August 31, 2012, there were four meetings held by our Board of Directors.
-All of the members of our Board of Directors were able to attend at least 75 percent of the Board and committee meetings for which they were entitled to participate, except for Dr. Clayton M. Christensen, who was recovering from serious health related issues.
-During fiscal 2012, Dr. Christensen was able to attend 25 percent of our board meetings.
+During the fiscal year ended August 31, 2013, there were four meetings held by our Board of Directors.
+All of the members of our Board of Directors were able to attend at least 75 percent of the Board and committee meetings for which they were entitled to participate, except for Dr. Clayton M. Christensen who is continuing to recover from serious health-related issues.
+Although Dr. Christensen was unable to attend some formal Board meetings due to health issues, Dr. Christensen frequently advises the Company and our CEO on strategic issues and prepared for and lead our Board in its annual strategy session during fiscal 2013.
+During fiscal 2013, Dr. Christensen was able to attend 50 percent of our board meetings.
 Although we encourage Board members to attend our Annual Meeting, we do not have a formal policy regarding director attendance at our annual shareholder meetings.
-Seven members of our Board of Directors attended our most recent annual meeting of shareholders, which was held in January 2012.
+Eight members of our Board of Directors attended our most recent annual meeting of shareholders, which was held in January 2013.